Position: Financial Services Trainer

 The employer, a Training Provider that specialise in services the Financial market.
 They have excellent relationships with the key awarding bodies of the sector, and employer relationships with small and large businesses up and down the country.

 Small business themselves, family feel, humorous, Dynamic, and reward on efforts and achievements.

 So what do you need?

-As mentioned at the top, we do need you to have a background in the financial services markets yourself.
+As mentioned at the top, we do need you to have a background in the financial services markets yourself - personal finance is ideal.
 You will also need to be quite an academic person yourself so holding your own qualifications are key (Dip CII, Cert CII(MP), ACII).
 Can you manage complex relationships and use tech?